davda54/sam/README.md

 SAM simultaneously minimizes loss value and loss sharpness.
 In particular, it seeks parameters that lie in **neighborhoods having uniformly low loss**.
 SAM improves model generalization and yields [SoTA performance for several datasets](https://paperswithcode.com/paper/sharpness-aware-minimization-for-efficiently-1).
 Additionally, it provides robustness to label noise on par with that provided by SoTA procedures that specifically target learning with noisy labels.

-This is an **unofficial** repository for [Sharpness-Aware Minimization for Efficiently Improving Generalization](https://arxiv.org/abs/2010.01412).
+This is an **unofficial** repository for [Sharpness-Aware Minimization for Efficiently Improving Generalization](https://arxiv.org/abs/2010.01412) and [ASAM: Adaptive Sharpness-Aware Minimization for Scale-Invariant Learning of Deep Neural Networks](https://arxiv.org/abs/2102.11600).
 Implementation-wise, SAM class is a light wrapper that computes the regularized "sharpness-aware" gradient, which is used by the underlying optimizer (such as SGD with momentum).
 This repository also includes a simple [WRN for Cifar10](example); as a proof-of-concept, it beats the performance of SGD with momentum on this dataset.

 <p align="center">
   <img src="img/loss_landscape.png" alt="Loss landscape with and without SAM" width="512"/>